Looking to get tested? See the Uber Box – 8 Panel At Home STD Test Pack

 - People with chronic liver disease, including hepatitis B or hepatitis C

 - Anyone wishing to obtain protection (immunity)

 If you are concerned about contracting this virus then you should investigate getting the vaccine.

 Other STDs are not spread through the consumption of food or drinks because they usually either die quickly outside of the body and cannot survive in the environment or the person would need to come into direct contact with the mucus membrane or blood of an infected person for transmission to occur.

-Although it is unlikely for you to get any other STD through sharing food and drinks it is important for you to get tested for STDs to ensure you and your partners health is not compromised.
+Although it is unlikely for you to get any other STD through sharing food and drinks, it is important to get tested for STDs to ensure you and your partners health is not compromised.